 Takeovers in advertising aren’t anything new.
 They have been part of the advertising ecosystem for decades - from newspapers and magazines in the ‘70s & ‘80s to desktop homepages in the ‘90s & ‘00s.
 Marketers are well aware of the value that high share-of-voice, low competitive distractions provide when reaching their target market.
 The problem is, that as media consumption shifts (mobile ad spend is projected to increase 21% in the next year compared to just 8% in desktop*) and ad tech automation evolves, there is currently no takeover solution on mobile due to several unique challenges, including:

-- The traditional homepage takeover isn’t applicable to the mobile web because unlike desktop, rarely are mobile users entering websites through the homepage.
-Majority of media consumption occurs by clicking on direct article links in social media or sharing via messaging platforms.
+- The traditional homepage takeover isn’t applicable to the mobile web because, unlike desktop, rarely are mobile users entering websites through the homepage.
+The majority of media consumption occurs by clicking on direct article links on social media or sharing via messaging platforms.

 - The ability to execute at scale given the decentralized way publisher inventory is currently bought and sold across multiple exchanges.

 - The physical real-estate.
 Site-skins simply don’t translate well on a 3x5 screen.

 Considering all this, I knew Kargo was uniquely positioned to bring the market something they had never seen before and with a lot of research, determination, and testing, my colleagues and I are ecstatic to release, for the first time ever on mobile, the BRANDED TAKEOVER.

 - HIGH IMPACT: Build awareness with 100% SOV of the ad slots on a single article page load.
 Traditionally, each slot on a page load is auctioned off individually, but with Kargo’s advanced technology and direct publisher integrations, the Branded Takeover product allows a brand to win all of the slots on an eligible page load as a set.